cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Administration Guide
 ====================

-Loom provides server administrators the ability to create flexible, customizable templates for machine provisioning.
-Each screen in the administration interface provides simple ways to create and edit a number of cluster settings.
 This guide describes the different interfaces and functions for server administrators.
+Each screen in the administration interface provides simple ways to create and edit settings for cluster provisioning.

 Concepts
 ^^^^^^^^

-The elements of a screen
+Loom works through the use of provision 'templates'.
+These templates define the configurations for the clusters which end users can spin up.
+A server administrator can specify any number of such templates for users to select from their 'catalog'

+Several aspects of cluster configuration are supported in Loom, all of which are in itself customizable.
+These settings are:

+**Providers** - the actual infrastructure providers.

+**Hardware types** - The different configurations of hardware available on the infrastructure providers cluster network.

+**Image types** - The basic disk image and operating system installed on a node.

+**Services** - The available software services to be made available on the cluster.

+Templates can be defined through combinations and constraints of these services.

+Using templates, Loom provides server administrators the ability to create flexible customizations for machine provisioning.

 The Overview Screen
 ===================